Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 ### Registration (`/register/`)

 **Test Valid Registration:**
+- [TODO] CHANGE TEXT TO SLACK INFORMATION, ALLOW SPACES IN USERNAME IS THERE A REASON WHY THEY AREN'T ALLOWED RN?
-- [ ] Fill in all fields correctly
+- [X] Fill in all fields correctly
   - Username: `test_newuser`
   - Email: `test@example.com`
   - Password: Strong password
   - First/Last Name
   - Security Question: Select from dropdown
   - Security Answer: Provide answer
-- [ ] Submit form
+- [X] Submit form
-- [ ] See success message: "Account created successfully!
+- [X] See success message: "Account created successfully!
 Your account is pending approval..."
-- [ ] Redirected to login page
+- [X] Redirected to login page
-- [ ] Try logging in immediately → should see "pending approval" message
+- [X] Try logging in immediately → should see "pending approval" message
+- [TODO] NOTIFY WHEN APPROVED!

 **Test Invalid Registration:**
-- [ ] Try duplicate username → see error
+- [X] Try duplicate username → see error
-- [ ] Try weak password → see validation error
+- [X] Try weak password → see validation error
-- [ ] Try mismatched passwords → see error
+- [X] Try mismatched passwords → see error
-- [ ] Leave required fields blank → see validation errors
+- [X] Leave required fields blank → see validation errors
-- [ ] Try invalid email format → see error
+- [X] Try invalid email format → see error

 ### Login (`/login/`)

 **Test Approved User Login:**
-- [ ] Enter valid credentials (test_user1)
+- [X] Enter valid credentials (test_user1)
-- [ ] Check "Remember Me" checkbox → session should last 1 year
+- [TODO] Check "Remember Me" checkbox → session should last 1 year MIGHT COMMENT THIS OUT IT FEELS WEIRD
-- [ ] Don't check "Remember Me" → session should last 7 days
+- [TODO] Don't check "Remember Me" → session should last 7 days GOOD DEFAULT AND THEY DONT HAVE TO DO ANYTHING
-- [ ] Successfully login → redirect to home page
+- [X] Successfully login → redirect to home page YES OR ADMIN PAGE
-- [ ] See username in top right corner
+- [X] See username in top right corner
-- [ ] See "Logout" option
+- [X] See "Logout" option

 **Test Unapproved User Login:**
-- [ ] Login as `test_unapproved`
+- [X] Login as `test_unapproved`
-- [ ] See "pending approval" message
+- [X] See "pending approval" message
-- [ ] Redirected back to login page
+- [TODO] Redirected back to login page WELL THEY CAN SEE WHAT TABS EXIST BUT THEY CAN'T ACCESS ANYTHING.
+I'M OK WITH THAT AS A FEATURE.
+LIKE A TASTE OF WHAT THEY'RE MISSING OUT ON.
-- [ ] Cannot access any authenticated pages
+- [X] Cannot access any authenticated pages
+- [TODO] Fix bug: WHEN USER IS UNAPPROVED AND SOMEONE ELSE SIGNS IN FROM THERE, THE LOGIN PAGE IS STILL OF THAT OTHER USER SO IT SENDS THE YOU'RE NOT APPROVED MESSAGE, SO I THINK I NEED TO CHANGE HOW THE REDIRECT TO LOGIN WORKS SO THAT UNAPPROVED BASICALLY SAYS THE MESSAGE BUT LOGS THEM OUT AND BRINGS THEM BACK TO THE LOGIN WITH NOTHING ELSE VISIBLE.

 **Test Invalid Login:**
-- [ ] Wrong password → see "invalid credentials" error
+- [X] Wrong password → see "invalid credentials" error
-- [ ] Wrong username → see "invalid credentials" error
+- [X] Wrong username → see "invalid credentials" error
-- [ ] Blank fields → see validation errors
+- [X] Blank fields → see validation errors

 **Test "Remember Me" Feature:**
-- [ ] Login WITH checkbox checked
+- [X] Login WITH checkbox checked
-- [ ] Close browser completely
+- [X] Close browser completely
-- [ ] Reopen and visit site
+- [X] Reopen and visit site
-- [ ] Should still be logged in (1 year session)
+- [X] Should still be logged in (1 year session)
-- [ ] Logout, login WITHOUT checkbox
+- [X] Logout, login WITHOUT checkbox
-- [ ] Session should expire after 7 days (hard to test, check cookie expiry)
+- [X] Session should expire after 7 days (hard to test, check cookie expiry)

 ### Password Reset Flow (`/forgot-password/`)

-- [ ] Click "Forgot your password?" on login page
+- [X] Click "Forgot your password?" on login page
-- [ ] Enter username: `test_user1`
+- [X] Enter username: `test_user1`
-- [ ] Submit → redirected to security question page
+- [X] Submit → redirected to security question page
-- [ ] See user's security question displayed
+- [X] See user's security question displayed
-- [ ] Enter correct answer → redirected to password reset page
+- [X] Enter correct answer → redirected to password reset page
-- [ ] Enter new password (twice, matching)
+- [X] Enter new password (twice, matching)
-- [ ] Submit → see success message
+- [X] Submit → see success message
-- [ ] Redirected to login
+- [X] Redirected to login
-- [ ] Login with NEW password → should work
+- [X] Login with NEW password → should work
-- [ ] Try login with OLD password → should fail
+- [X] Try login with OLD password → should fail

 **Test Wrong Security Answer:**
-- [ ] Go through forgot password flow
+- [X] Go through forgot password flow
-- [ ] Enter WRONG security answer
+- [X] Enter WRONG security answer
-- [ ] See error message
+- [X] See error message
-- [ ] Should stay on security question page
+- [X] Should stay on security question page

 ### Username Recovery (`/recover-username/`)

-- [ ] Click "Forgot your username?" on login page
+- [X] Click "Forgot your username?" on login page
-- [ ] Enter email address: `test@example.com`
+- [X] Enter email address: `test@example.com`
-- [ ] Submit
+- [X] Submit
-- [ ] See username displayed on page
+- [X] See username displayed on page
-- [ ] Try invalid email → see error message
+- [X] Try invalid email → see error message
+- [TODO] FIX THE CASE OF MULTIPLE USERNAMES FOR ONE EMAIL ACCOUNT, RN IT 500 SERVER ERRORS WHICH IS FAIR.

 ---